DOMjudge/domjudge/doc/manual/install-judgehost.rst

 DigitalOcean, ``GRUB_CMDLINE_LINUX_DEFAULT`` may be overwritten by other files in ``/etc/default/grub.d/``.

 You have now configured the system to use cgroups.
-In a FHS install, to create the actual cgroups that DOMjudge will use, run::
+To create the actual cgroups that DOMjudge will use, run::

   sudo systemctl enable create-cgroups --now